-Lantana are gorgeous flowers that are great in heat and dry conditions.
+Lantana is a gorgeous flower that is great in heat and dry conditions.
 That sounds just like the South, right!
 These are described as butterfly heaven and are said to be the best at attracting them.
-The fact that they are so tough in hard conditions make them sound like a dream, especially to the beginning or challenged gardeners among us!
+The fact that they are so tough in hard conditions makes them sound like a dream, especially to the beginning or challenged gardeners among us!
 You can find more information on these flowers, and more, on the Southern Living website.

 It is important to have different plants to attract a variety of butterflies and their caterpillars.
 Did you know that you can also discard peelings and cores of fruit into shaded nooks to attract butterflies that enjoy eating rotting fruit?
 The NC State Extension office has more great tips for attracting butterflies on their website.

 In addition to these great flower and bush choices, there are some other things you may want to know when creating your butterfly garden.
 Butterflies need water, so keep a mud puddle in a sunny location, or if that is hard to do in the hot summer months, consider filling a bucket with sand and enough water to make the sand moist.